 Title I of the WIA authorizes services for youth, adults, and laid-off workers.
 Eligible youth must be 14 to 21 years of age, low income, and meet at least one of six specific barriers to employment.
 A year-round youth program emphasizes attainment of basic skills competencies, enhances opportunities for academic and occupational training, and provides exposure to the job market and employment.
 Activities may include instruction leading to completion of secondary school, tutoring, internships, job shadowing, work experience, adult mentoring, and comprehensive guidance and counseling.
 The program emphasizes services for out-of-school youth.

-One-Stop centers use varied strategies in providing the appropriate services to meet the needs of their customers:
+Job Centers use varied strategies in providing the appropriate services to meet the needs of their customers:

 - Core Services are available and include, in part, labor market information, initial assessment of skill levels, and job search and placement assistance.